Ruinan-Ding/OpenAI-Whisper-Transcriber/README.md

 1. The user inputs a YouTube video URL when prompted.
 2. The `pytube` library is used to create a `YouTube` object and filter the audio stream.
 3. The audio stream is downloaded as an MP3 file and saved in the `Audio` folder.
+Video stream is optionally downloaded by uncommenting a block of code.
 4. The `whisper` library loads a base model and transcribes the downloaded audio into text.
 5. The `langdetect` library detects the language of the transcribed text.
 6. The transcription is saved to a text file named `Transcription_{language}.txt` with the language code as part of the filename and opened for the user to view.
+Audio file is deleted but can be optionally kept by uncommenting a line.

 ## Known Issues